totallynotdavid/megaloader/docs/megaloader/development/contributing.md

 ## Recognition

-Contributors are recognized in:
+Contributors are recognized in README.md, release notes, and GitHub contributors page.

-- README.md
-- Release notes
-- GitHub contributors page

-Thank you for contributing! 🎉
+Thank you for contributing!